Mets win doubleheader opener, edge Phillies 4-3 in extras

 Jeff McNeil beat out a potential double-play ball, Michael Conforto walked and James McCann’s infield single loaded the bases with one out.

-Villar, who entered as a pinch-runner in the seventh and stayed in to play third base, lofted a full-count pitch to left-center over the head of left fielder Andrew McCutchen, playing shallow in the hopes of cutting off the winning run.
+Villar, who entered as a pinch-runner in the seventh, lofted a full-count pitch to left-center over the head of left fielder Andrew McCutchen, playing shallow in hopes of cutting off the winning run.

+“It’s good to see those big hits in those moments,” Mets manager Luis Rojas said.
+“You can see the guys’ timing coming together.”

-Helped by McCann’s passed ball, the Phillies went ahead 3-2 in the top of the eighth against Trevor May when McCutchen scored from third on Didi Gregorius’ two-out infield single.
+Aided by McCann’s passed ball, the Phillies went ahead 3-2 in the top of the eighth against Trevor May when McCutchen scored from third on Didi Gregorius’ two-out infield single.

-May (1-1) struck out Jean Segura with two runners in scoring position and ended up with his first win for the Mets.
+May (1-1) then struck out Jean Segura with two runners in scoring position and got his first win for the Mets.

-Philadelphia tied it 2-all in the sixth after Rhys Hoskins drew his first walk of the season leading off against reliever Miguel Castro.
-Hoskins advanced on Bryce Harper’s single that beat the shift and went to third on a groundout.
-He scored when Segura beat out a dribbler to third for an infield single on an 0-2 pitch.
+Philadelphia tied it 2-all after Rhys Hoskins drew his first walk of the season leading off the sixth against reliever Miguel Castro.
+Hoskins scored when Segura legged out a two-out dribbler to third for an infield single on an 0-2 pitch.

 Taijuan Walker struck out eight over 4 1/3 innings in his second start with the Mets, again showing some increased velocity on multiple pitches in his repertoire.